|Nutritional Guidelines (per serving)|

-- On a smooth surface lightly dusted with flour, unfold puff pastry sheets and roll them out to a rectangle, about 12x10 inches.
+On a smooth surface lightly dusted with flour, unfold puff pastry sheets and roll them out to a rectangle that measures 12-by-10 inches.

-- In a small bowl, whisk together the egg and 1 tablespoon water to make an egg wash and set aside.
+In a small bowl, whisk together the egg and 1 tablespoon water to make an egg wash.
+Set aside.

-- Using a sharp knife or a pizza cutter, cut each piece lengthwise down the middle.
-Place one half of each piece of pastry on a parchment-lined baking sheet and spread half the pie filling down the middle of each piece (about 1 1/4 cups on each), leaving about 1-inch border along each edge.
+Using a sharp knife or a pizza cutter, cut each piece lengthwise down the middle.
+Place half of the pastry sheets on a parchment-lined baking sheet and spread half the pie filling down the middle of each piece (about 1 1/4 cups on each), leaving about 1-inch border along each edge.

-- Using a very sharp knife or a lame (a razor-like tool used for bread baking) to cut diagonal slits in the top pastry every 2 inches or so over the filling.
+Using a very sharp knife, cut diagonal slits in the top pastry every 2 inches or so over the filling.
 Place pastry in the oven and bake for 12 to 15 minutes, until just golden.

-- While pastry is baking, place the confectioners' sugar in a small bowl.
+While pastry is baking, place the confectioners sugar in a small bowl.
 In a measuring cup, combine the milk and vanilla.
-Drizzle the milk mixture gradually into the sugar, whisking with a fork or a small mix.
-Add just enough milk to make a thick icing that forms thick ribbons when you let it drip off the fork or whisk.
+Drizzle the milk mixture gradually into the sugar, whisking with a fork or a small whisk.
+Add just enough milk to make an icing that forms thick ribbons when you let it drip off the fork or whisk.

 When the pastries are done, cool on the baking sheet for 5 to 10 minutes.